Journal of Property Investment & Finance

 Purpose: ARIMA models have been extensively examined in the context of the real estate market.
 The purpose of this paper is to examine issues relating to their application in a forecasting context.
 Specifically, the paper seeks to examine whether in‐sample measures of best‐fit and also past...

-• The valuation of sustainability
+• The effect of sustainability on commercial occupiers' building choice

 • The influence of real estate risk on market volatility